vulinh64/vulinh64.github.io/blog/2025-08-11-optional-usage.md

 #### When NOT to use `Optional`

-- Hot paths where every microsecond counts and you're doing this millions of times
+* Hot paths where every microsecond counts and you're doing those operations millions of times

-- Simple, single null checks where the traditional way is actually clearer
+* Simple, single null checks where the traditional way is actually clearer

-- When you're already in performance hell and need every optimization you can get
+* When you're already in performance hell and need every optimization you can get

-- Tight loops where short-circuiting could save significant time
+* Tight loops where short-circuiting could save significant time

 #### When to DEFINITELY use `Optional`

-- Complex null-checking scenarios (the nested nightmares)
+* Complex null-checking scenarios (the nested nightmares)

-- Public APIs where you want to be clear about what might be missing
+* Public APIs where you want to be clear about what might be missing

-- When code readability matters more than squeezing out every nanosecond
+* When code readability matters more than squeezing out every nanosecond

-- One-off operations where the performance difference is negligible
+* One-off operations where the performance difference is negligible

 ### The Light at the End of the Tunnel